-Our Venezuela operations are subject to unstable political and economic conditions.
+Our Venezuela operations are subject to adverse political and economic conditions.

+We have grown our operations in Venezuela and may continue growing in that country if and when opportunities arise.
+The success of this growth has resulted in a significant portion of our assets being dependent on Venezuela's economic, social, and political environment.
 The Republic of Venezuela has been experiencing political and economic turmoil, including labor strikes and demonstrations.
 The current Venezuelan administration has advanced policies resulting in significant government involvement in the economy, including the creation of new government ministries to manage the housing, small-business and other sectors of the economy.
 The government has also occasionally seized foreign assets in recent years, raising concerns about the expropriation or impairment of foreign investments.
 The implications and results of the political, economic and social instability in Venezuela are uncertain at this time, but the instability could have an adverse effect on our business.
+Venezuela also imposes foreign exchange controls that limit our ability to convert local currency into U.S. dollars and transfer excess funds out of Venezuela.
+Changes in existing regulations or the interpretation or enforcement of those regulations could restrict our ability to receive U.S. dollar payments.
+The exchange controls could also result in an artificially high value being placed on the local currency.
+As our business in Venezuela continues, our operations are expected to continue to be generally affected by political factors such as changes in Venezuela's government and economic policy.